stonepros/stone/doc/stonefs/mdcache.rst

 =================================
-CephFS Distributed Metadata Cache
+StoneFS Distributed Metadata Cache
 =================================
-While the data for inodes in a Ceph file system is stored in RADOS and accessed by the clients directly, inode metadata and directory information is managed by the Ceph metadata server (MDS).
+While the data for inodes in a Stone file system is stored in RADOS and accessed by the clients directly, inode metadata and directory information is managed by the Stone metadata server (MDS).
 The MDS's act as mediator for all metadata related activity, storing the resulting information in a separate RADOS pool from the file data.

-CephFS clients can request that the MDS fetch or change inode metadata on its behalf, but an MDS can also grant the client **capabilities** (aka **caps**) for each inode (see :doc:`/cephfs/capabilities`).
+StoneFS clients can request that the MDS fetch or change inode metadata on its behalf, but an MDS can also grant the client **capabilities** (aka **caps**) for each inode (see :doc:`/cephfs/capabilities`).